HIV Health Literacy Framework Project

 Health literacy is an attribute with personal as well as social benefits.
 It is a social determinant of health, reflecting an interaction between the demands and complexities of health organisations and systems, and the skills of individuals.

-Related documents & further reading
+Related documents, references & further reading

 The power of peers: W3 framework for evaluating the quality and influence of peer-led programs [PDF] — by Graham Brown and Daniel Reeders reproduced from HIV Australia, Volume 14, No. 2